qinglian1105/tagui_demo_01/README.md

 tagui file_name.tag -h
 ```

-However, the tag-files in the folder "mode_visual_automation" are unable to do so, because execution mode is visual automation, using OCR (optical character recognition) to scan UI element on the screen with png files (Please refer to sub-folder, image).<br>
+However, the tag-files in the folder "mode_visual_automation" are unable to do so, because execution mode is visual automation, using OCR (optical character recognition) to scan UI element on the screen with PNG files (Please refer to sub-folder, image).<br>
 Fundamentally, the execution sequence of tag-files is: <br>
 sub_main.tag →<br>
 sub01_startContainer.tag →<br>